ChillarAnand/avilpage.com/posts/2017/11/django-tips-tricks-auto-register-models-admin.md

 </p>

 This is not informative for the users who want to see the data.
-We can create a mixin which will list all the fields of the models.
-We can create a new class which will subclass `ModelAdmin` & `ListAdminMixin` and use this admin class when we are registering the model.
+We can create a `ListAdminMixin`,  which will populate `list_display` with all the fields in the model.
+We can create a new admin class which will subclass `ListAdminMixin` & `ModelAdmin`.
+We can use this admin class when we are registering the model so that all the fields in the model will show up in the admin.

 ```python